 1. Have them Pick the Topic

-This is a first-step must to transform their ideas that reading is an unpleasant task.
+This is a first step to transform their ideas that reading is an unpleasant task.
 Show your kids that knowledge is power and that there are books about whatever it is that they love.
-All kids have interests in something even if it’s television and video games.
+All kids have interests in something, even if it’s television and video games.
 Find books related to whatever it is they would rather spend their time doing.
 Demonstrate the adventure of the characters, find experiments, or explore facts about the animals they like.